-- 1. Registration forms must be completed in full by a parent of legal guardian. - 2.
-Book and registration fees must be paid at the time of registration.
+- 1. Registration forms must be completed in full by a parent or legal guardian. - 2.
+Registration fees must be paid at the time of registration.
 These fees are not refundable. - 3.
 Pertinent records must be provided: Birth Certificate, Baptismal Certificate, Health Records, and Transfers, if applicable. - 4.
 Maternity B.V.M. endeavors to educate all students within the limits of the school educational program. - 5.
-Families whose tuition account is chronically delinquent will be given exclusion days and risk losing the opportunity for readmission. - 6.
+Families whose tuition account is chronically delinquent will be given exclusion days and risk losing the opportunity for readmission and financial aid/scholarships. - 6.
 Students entering Kindergarten must be five years old by September 1st. - 7.
-Preschool must be toilet trained, no pull-ups
+Preschool must be toilet trained, no pull-ups and 3 before September 1st. - 8.
+Admissions shall not be denied to students with special learning needs based solely on ability or achievement.
+Such admissions decisions shall be made on a case by case basis and shall take into account the schools ability to meet the child's diagnosed special learning needs based upon its available resources.
+If the school determines that it does not have the resources to meet the student's diagnosed special learning needs that will enable the child to succeed even at the minimum proficiency level, admissions may be denied. - 9.
+Students transferring into grades 5th-8th must interview with administration and present grades/test scores before admission. - 10.
+Financial aid is awarded based on need and using FACTS.com.
+Financial aid is not guaranteed to any family but the school will always communicate with families their payment plan, options, and appeal process.